jmcnally17/pacman-old/README.md

 Also, a huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for the tutorial which helped with most of the game mechanics present.
 Link to the tutorial video can be found [here](https://youtu.be/5IMXpp3rohQ).

-## Game Mechanics
+## Gameplay

+The player can use the directional keys to move Pac-Man within the boundaries around the board while the ghosts move randomly.

 ### Rules

-- Pac-Man starts off with 2 lives
+- Pac-Man starts off with 2 extra lives
 - Eating one pellet is worth 10 points
 - Eating every pellet completes the current level
 - After completing a level, the board is reset to its original configuration, except for Pac-Man's lives and the players score